 As was stated earlier, everyone has different organizational tools that work best for them.
 This is a tool that should be organized best for your needs and, therefore, should contain any organizational tools that help you to plan your projects and continue to bring your ideas to life.
 A table of contents, grid lines, indexes, calendars or reminders are just some tools that may help you to optimize your time and space.

 It is important to note that digital tools can also be used to stay organized and record ideas, but a physical book is ideal because it works in recording physical proof of an invention and its timeline.
 Be sure that you record physical proof of your invention alongside digital tools should you choose to use them.

 Consistency and organization are key determining factors for the success of your invention and are similarly essential when recording your ideas.
 In additional to using the suggested elements listed above, make sure that your notebook is tailored to you and your needs.
 It can be thought of as a journal or sketchbook, with the added bonus of acting as proof of your invention should the situation arise in a court of law.
-It is physical proof that you conceived the invention and that you were the first to invent it.
-Note that this does not alter other aspects or requirements of patent law, like first to file rules or the formatting required for that.
+It is also physical proof that you conceived the invention and that you were the first to invent it.

 A chronological record of your process without gaps is essential should you wish to use it as evidence to back your inventions claim.
 If you must attach things in this notebook – images that are not hand drawn or other files, you should attach them with staples or glue so that they cannot be easily removed or tampered with.
 If this is not possible, try to keep a record that is as complete as possible with the location, purpose and reasoning for this item.